 Must-Do Excursion: Ultimate Queen City Underground Tour

-For those that appreciate covered bridges, the Wayne National Forest Covered Bridge Scenic Byway (T1) can be accessed from this roadway.
+For those who appreciate covered bridges, the Wayne National Forest Covered Bridge Scenic Byway (T1) can be accessed from this roadway.

 Some other popular stops along the route include: